-The first exterior problem presented is the classical fundamental radiation problem of a pulsating sphere (Figure 5.f).
-Key concepts covered are modelling symmetry and how this affects computational efficiency, appropriate direction of normals for an external problem and the use of CHIEF points in the interior to improve the condition number of the governing matrix.
-A meshed model of the half sphere (a symmetry boundary condition is used) is shown in Figure 12.
+The first exterior problem presented is the classical fundamental radiation problem of a pulsating sphere (Figure 5.).
+Key concepts covered are modelling symmetry and how this affects computational efficiency, appropriate direction of notice morphisms of the acternal problem and the use of CHIEF points in the interior to improve the condition number of the governing matrix.
+A meshed model of the half sphere (a symmetry boundary conditions is used) is shown in Figure 12.